dougmiller/theMetaCityArticles/014-lets-make-a-terrible-markdown-extension-pt2.md

 ##TestGifV.py

-The test file itself is straightforward: call markdown with the extension registered and double check the output is as expected.
+The test file itself is straightforward: call markdown with the extension registered and double-check the output is as expected.

 No setup or teardown needed.